ark-network/ark/server/README.md

 # Ark Server
-The Ark Server is a Go implementation of an Ark Service Provider (ASP).
-An ASP it's an always-on server that provides bitcoin liquidity in the Ark layer-two protocol.
+This is a Go implementation of the Ark server.
+An Ark server it's an always-on server that provides bitcoin liquidity in the Ark layer-two protocol.
 It supports Bitcoin and Liquid (with more experimantal features using covenants).

 **ALPHA STAGE SOFTWARE: USE AT YOUR OWN RISK!**